1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Result:**

 ![](./figure4.png)

-<div style="text-align: center;">A wide-field image of Messier 49 (a galaxy in the Virgo cluster) showed clear, annotated boxes over the primary target and surrounding galaxies—visible even to non-expert viewers.</div>
+<p style="text-align: centre;"> A wide-field image of Messier 49 (a galaxy in the Virgo cluster) showed clear, annotated boxes over the primary target and surrounding galaxies—visible even to non-expert viewers.</p>

-*A wide-field image of Messier 49 (a galaxy in the Virgo cluster) showed clear, annotated boxes over the primary target and surrounding galaxies—visible even to non-expert viewers.*

 **Strengths**